 The Lulzbot Mini is a robust, full-featured, open-source 3D printer with multi-material capability and a well-developed community/user base.

 The Lulzbot Mini is well packaged and with all necessary accessories to get started out of the box.
 It is relatively easy to get started but requires an adept user or skilled novice to navigate the inconsistent Cura software.
 Care must be taken to use the latest version of software or printing problems may arise.
 Once familiarized with the vagaries of the software, printing is straightforward and reliable with parts turning out relatively consistently, over and again.
 We recommend you to download the latest version of Cura directly from the Lulzbot website to avoid any possible problems with printing.

-The Lulzbot Mini comes with a handy auto-levelling feature ensures models are printed reliably while the all-metal Hexagon hot end and heated PEI build plate allow for experimentation with a wide variety of materials.
-Although noisy, the Mini produces high quality parts quickly and can run jobs over an extended period of time without issue.
+The Lulzbot Mini comes with a handy auto-leveling feature ensures models are printed reliably while the all-metal Hexagon hot end and heated PEI build plate to allow for experimentation with a wide variety of materials.
+Although noisy, the Mini produces high-quality parts quickly and can run jobs over an extended period of time without issue.